mynkz3/heat-waves/README.md

 cd heat-waves
 ```

-Or, without Git, download [heat-waves-source.zip](https://github.com/mynkz3/heat-waves/releases/download/pilot-2026-09/heat-waves-source.zip)
+Or, without Git, put the supplied `heat-waves-source.zip` in a new working
-into a new working folder, open a terminal there, and run:
+folder, open a terminal there, and run:

 ```console
 python -m zipfile -e heat-waves-source.zip heat-waves